Appeal to start in French court over Charlie Hebdo attack

 They said he was "wrongly attributed a role he never played" in the attacks.

-The other defendant, Amar Ramdani, was handed 20 years in prison for supplying weapons and financing the attacks -- the maximum allowed under law.
+The other defendant, Amar Ramdani, was sentenced to 20 years in prison for supplying weapons and financing the attacks.

 The appeal court will have six weeks to weigh up the degree of responsibility of the pair.